tie-tan/sudoko_solver/README.md

-# soduko_solver
+# sudoko_solver
-algo to solve soduko using backtracking
+algo to solve sudoko using backtracking